SKSEI12Jeddah/week_02-day_04-jquery-dom/README.md

 Open [exercise/color-scheme-picker/](exercise/color-scheme-picker/) folder in your text editor.

-Complete the exercises in [exercise/color-scheme-picker/js/main.js](exercise/color-scheme-picker/main.js).
-You will see the results in the browser console.

-### Lab: Traffic Light

-Open [exercise/traffic-light/index.html](exercise/traffic-light/index.html) in your browser.

-Open [exercise/traffic-light/](exercise/traffic-light/) folder in your text editor.

-Complete the exercises in [exercise/traffic-light/js/main.js](exercise/traffic-light/main.js).
+Complete the exercises in [exercise/color-scheme-picker/js/index.js](exercise/color-scheme-picker/js/index.js).
 You will see the results in the browser console.

 ## jQuery Animations